cfsworkload/mobileTelco/README.md

 	ENV JAVA_HOME /usr/lib/jvm/java-8-oracle

 ## Clone IBM ReadyApp for Telecommunications GitHub repository
 This repository contains the updated solution for the IBM ReadyApp for Telecommunications to work with Bluemix containers as well as the source code for the app itself.
-Clone this with the following git command.
+Clone this with the following Git command.

   `git clone https://github.com/cfsworkload/mobileTelco.git`